Jenn brings nearly 20 years of finance and community development work to her role as the President and CEO of Calvert Foundation.

 Ellen is responsible for overall management of Community Investment Notes, including monitoring Notes transactions and providing external & internal customer service.
 Previously, she worked as Supervisor in the Corporate Trust Department at Riggs National Bank in Washington, D.C.
 Ellen has a Bachelor’s Degree in Business Administration with a major in Banking & Finance.

-Senior Officer, Corporate Finance
+Officer, Corporate Finance

 Senior Officer, Information & Technology